London | War by the eyes of people | IWM

 Our visitors will see the war through the eyes of the people who experienced it and through the objects they gave to the Museum so that their stories might be told.
 They will help us to show the First World War as a far more complex event – often startlingly strange to modern eyes – than the popular image of it would suggest, says Mann.

 Top to bottom: a rendering and two photos of the WWI gallery, courtesy of Casson Mann

 Atrium installation, WWII and post-1945 Galleries, text by Casson Mann

-In addition to creating the new IWW exhibition experience on the Ground Floor Casson Mann’s team have worked closely with the IWM’s curators to create temporary displays representing key WWII and post 1945 conflicts and events on the upper Atrium levels.
+In addition to creating the new IWW exhibition experience on the Ground Floor Casson Mann’s team has worked closely with the IWM’s curators to create temporary displays representing key WWII and post 1945 conflicts and events on the upper Atrium levels.

-The exhibition design firm, whose long standing relationship with IWM include the creation of the acclaimed Churchill Museum and Lord Ashcroft Gallery, have also choreographed the permanent installation of nine iconic objects – a Harrier, Spitfire and V2 rocket dramatically suspended above, as well as a T34 tank and a damaged Reuters Land Rover – in the new Atrium itself.
+The exhibition design firm, whose long-standing relationship with IWM include the creation of the acclaimed Churchill Museum and Lord Ashcroft Gallery, have also choreographed the permanent installation of nine iconic objects – a Harrier, Spitfire and V2 rocket dramatically suspended above, as well as a T34 tank and a damaged Reuters Land Rover – in the new Atrium itself.